 - Apr.
 8, 2017, Course Record and Win at Gorge Waterfalls 100K in 8:20:28

 Runner or non-runner alike, these feats are physically astounding.

 Walmsley’s journey, one filled with personal mistakes and depression, is one that most can empathize with.
 Every human makes mistakes in their lives, decisions in which they wish they had chosen differently in the past.
 Whether due to poor decisions or unfortunate luck, each person has done something or had something happen in their life that has changed their course of future action; although, when such an event takes place, it matters not how we belabor over the situation, but how we remedy it.
 For Walmsley, it is obvious that he has taken life into his hands, fighting through his hardships to recognize and animate his prolific career in ultrarunning.

-This film showed me a side of Walmsley that I didn’t know existed.
-Before, I saw him as a stellar runner that was pushing the limits of physical ability and the sport as a whole.
-Now, I see that he’s not that different from myself and most other ultrarunners.
+This film showed a side of Walmsley that a many people didn’t know existed.
+Rather than just seeing him as an inhuman runner that’s pushing the limits of his physical ability and the sport as a whole, we now see that he’s not that different from any other ultrarunners.

 The 2017 Western States Endurance Run take place this Saturday, June 24th.
-I am beyond excited to see what Walmsley will accomplish.
-With the year that he has had, the training he has put down, and the hunger that is noticeably visible, I’m ready to see him take hold of this race and crush the course record.
+With the year that he has had, the training he has put down, and the hunger that is noticeably visible, it will be interesting to see how his race pans out.
 If you want to check out his pre-race preparations, check out Reagan Coyler’s Q&A with Jim over at TrailRunner Magazine.
-Best of luck, Coconino Cowboy.